jonnor/projects/pickups/notes.md

 Possibly using SMD inductor instead of through-hole.
 Reduces total height of pickup, which may let the neodym magnets can get into more effective range?
 And assembly is easier/cheaper.
 Candidate.
 Murata 22R686MC.
 7.8 mm diameter.
 7.5mm height.
+Up to 68 mH.

 ## References